-Zec 14:1 Behold, the day of the LORD cometh, and thy spoil shall be divided in the midst of thee.
+Zec 14:1 A day of the LORD is coming when your plunder will be divided among you.
+Zec 14:2 I will gather all the nations to Jerusalem to fight against it; the city will be captured, the houses ransacked, and the women raped.
+Half of the city will go into exile, but the rest of the people will not be taken from the city.

-Zec 14:2 For I will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half of the city shall go forth into captivity, and the residue of the people shall not be cut off from the city.
-Zec 14:3 Then shall the LORD go forth, and fight against those nations, as when he fought in the day of battle.
+Zec 14:3 Then the LORD will go out and fight against those nations, as he fights in the day of battle.

-Zec 14:4 And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south.
+Zec 14:4 On that day his feet will stand on the Mount of Olives, east of Jerusalem, and the Mount of Olives will be split in two from east to west, forming a great valley, with half of the mountain moving north and half moving south.

-Zec 14:5 And ye shall flee to the valley of the mountains; for the valley of the mountains shall reach unto Azal: yea, ye shall flee, like as ye fled from before the earthquake in the days of Uzziah king of Judah: and the LORD my God shall come, and all the saints with thee.
+Zec 14:5 You will flee by my mountain valley, for it will extend to Azel.
+You will flee as you fled from the earthquake in the days of Uzziah king of Judah.
+Then the LORD my God will come, and all the holy ones with him.